Before we get started, here are the things you need to complete the valuation:

 This is the price that your Option holders will have to pay for the exercise of their options.
 Click Enter price to set your exercise price for the EMI options.

 We recommend setting your exercise price to your AMV so that a taxable exercise does not occur.
-You are welcome to set it to nominal value, but just know that this may trigger a taxable exercise event.
+You are welcome to set it to nominal value, as long as you understand that this may trigger a taxable exercise event for the employee and the company.

 When you click Enter price, it will autofill with the AMV, if you are happy with that, click the check mark.